grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 ### Join Color Codes to the Data {#join-color-codes-to-the-data}

-Here the municipalities are put into the appropriate class corresponding to their average income and income inequality.
+Here the municipalities are put into the appropriate class corresponding to their average income and income (in-)equality.

 ``` r
 # cut into groups defined above and join fill